ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/chainofresponsibility/README.md

 * `java.util.logging.Logger#log()`

 ## Identification
-The pattern is recognizable by behavioral methods of one group of objects indirectly calling the same methods in other objects, while all the objects follow the common interface.
+The pattern is recognizable by behavioural methods of one group of objects indirectly calling the same methods in other objects, while all the objects follow the common interface.